William Jackson Worthington: Career

 Worthington was prominent and influential in local affairs during his lifetime.
-He served one term as county judge of Greenup, Kentucky and was elected a state senator in 1869.
-In 1895 he was elected lieutenant governor of the state, and in 1900 he was again elected to the State Legislature.
-Worthington pardoned one of the axe murderers involved in a horrific attack on a family of African Americans (Blyew v.
+He served one term as county judge of Greenup, Kentucky.

+In 1895 he was elected lieutenant governor of the state.
+In 1896, Worthington pardoned one of the axe murderers involved in a horrific attack on a family of African Americans (Blyew v.
 United States).
+Worthington granted the pardon due to doubts over the evidence used to convict the man.

+Worthington served several terms in the General Assembly before and after his tenure as lieutenant governor.
+In 1865, he was elected as a member of the Unconditional Union Party to the 32nd Senate district, which comprised Boyd, Carter, Greenup, and Lawrence Counties.
+In 1885, he was elected to represent Greenup County in the Kentucky House of Representatives.
+He was later reelected to the house in 1901 and 1903.

 Legacy

 The city of Worthington, Kentucky was named after Worthington, being built by his daughters upon land inherited from the Colonel.